 Rediscovery and Restoration of Karnak Temple

-The Karnak Temple, despite its colossal size, was gradually swallowed by the desert and local settlements over time.
+Despite its colossal size, the Karnak Temple was gradually swallowed by the desert and local settlements over time.
 Its rediscovery started in the early 19th century, largely thanks to the efforts of Jean-François Champollion, the famed decipherer of the Rosetta Stone, and his fellow explorers.

 These pioneers recorded, sketched, and began initial excavations, bringing Karnak back into the world’s eyes.
 Since then, the temple has undergone extensive archaeological exploration and restoration.

-The Egyptian government, in cooperation with international teams, including the Franco-Egyptian Centre, has been continuously working to preserve this iconic monument.
-This involves not only excavations but also structural stabilisation, stone conservation, and even the reconstruction of collapsed elements.
+The Egyptian government, including the Franco-Egyptian Centre, has been continuously working to preserve this iconic monument in cooperation with international teams.
+This involves excavations, structural stabilisation, stone conservation, and even the reconstruction of collapsed elements.

 Accommodation and Cruises in Luxor: Options for Every Budget